 – Fire-Roasted Tomato Salsa Pizza: wood-roasted organic tomatoes with caramelized garlic, onions, jalapeño peppers, roasted organic corn and black beans, cheeses and fresh cilantro

 – Local Chanterelle Flatbread with Nettles, Bacon & a Farm Egg: Joeb’s locally foraged chanterelle mushrooms, Henry’s cured + smoked pork belly bacon & stinging nettles

 Outside, loving the rain much more than the double centurions, newly installed veggies and established herbs share space with a composting system and some prayer flags.
 It almost doesn’t make sense for a Central Coast restaurant to *not* have their own garden patch.
 Why pay for greens that can be easily grown mere feet from the kitchen door?

-Visit Eat your Garden for more ideas or check out Ghost Town Farm and Farm City by Novella Carpenter for inspiration and directions for starting with a garden of any size.
+Check out Ghost Town Farm and Farm City by Novella Carpenter for inspiration and directions for starting with a garden of any size.
 If a farm can happen in the most blighted of neighborhoods, it can happen in your backyard.

 After dinner, we stopped at Bedford Winery: we had heard through the Skyview grapevine that they planned to celebrate their Tempranillo this evening with Spanish food and music.
 We couldn’t eat another bite but somehow made room for some wine with winemaker Stephan Bedford and some of his team.
 Good times.